 “You only need seven days of consecutive pill taking before you can legitimately take a break and remain protected – so you could do seven days on seven days off if you really wanted to,’ says Dr. Webberley.
 ‘Or four weeks of taking it and a week off.
 Some people don’t want a period that often, so the healthcare professionals now often suggest cycling three packets – nine weeks on and one week off.”

 That last one is especially helpful if you’ve got a new squeeze, and would prefer your nights to remain crimson-free until you're comfortable enough to ask if you can put a towel down.
+Or, if you're going on holiday for instance.

 But why do you need that seven days off at all?
 Why can’t us pill-lovers just continue to live in period-free, pill-popping harmony?